okl/engineering-careers/engineering-progression.md

 ### Leadership Skills ###

 * Receive mentorship well and demonstrate growth
+* Ability to collaborate with peers in a pair programming environment
 * Contribute to larger projects when playing a supporting role on collaborative initiatives

 ### Team Skills ###